 Once we’ve explained what role in Software Testing makes AI, we’ve mentioned ML.
 What is Machine Learning?

-Machine learning (ML) is a type of AI that allows software applications to become more accurate at predicting outcomes without explicitly programmed to do so.
+Machine learning (ML) is a type of AI that allows software applications to become more accurate at predicting outcomes without being explicitly programmed to do so.
 Machine learning is the method to train a computer to learn from its inputs but without explicit programming for every circumstance.
 ML helps a computer to achieve artificial intelligence.

 AI in software testing helps reduce time-consuming manual testing.
 Does it mean that manual testing will die soon?